sanko/Robinhood/README.md

 Watchlists management is described in [Watchlist.md](Watchlist.md).

+We tack about gathering and modifying user and account information in [Account.md](Account.md).

+Things I have yet to organize are in [Unsorted.md](Unsorted.md)

 # Introduction

 [Robinhood](http://robinhood.com/) is a free, online securities brokerage.
 As you would expect, being an online service means everything is handled through a request that is made to a specific URL.